Top 5 Wyoming Sports Betting Bonuses for March Madness

 How To Pick March Madness Upsets in the NCAA Tournament

-Because it is March, bettors can never just go with the favorites to win games.
+March Madness upsets are hard to predict.
+Bettors can use March Madness stats from previous tournaments to help them make their best March Madness bets and fill out their NCAA brackets.
 There are going to be crazy upsets in every single round, meaning, don’t just put all your money on the favorites each game.

 |Average Upsets by NCAA Tournament Round